ArPiRobot/ArPiRobot-ImageScripts/README.md

     ```sh
     dd if=/dev/zero bs=1MiB count=3072 >> file_name.img
     ```
-- Setup a loopback device
+- Setup a loopback device (sudo losetup -f -P --show)
 - Grow the base image root partition using gparted (or any other method)
 - Mount base image root
 - Mount other partitions according to base image's fstab